Dick Van Dyke’s wife reveals his plans for 100th birthday

 Dick Van Dyke doesn’t have any big plans for his 100th birthday — and that’s exactly how he likes it.

-The actor’s wife, Arlene Silver, spoke about his upcoming December 13 milestone birthday during an interview Sunday with People at the premiere of Dick Van Dyke's 100th Celebration in Malibu, California.
+The actor’s wife, Arlene Silver, spoke about his milestone birthday during an interview Sunday with People at the premiere of Dick Van Dyke's 100th Celebration in Malibu, California.
 According to Silver, Van Dyke won’t be having a big party; instead, he plans to stay at home with her.

 “He doesn't want to do anything,” the 54-year-old told the publication.
 “He wants to be in his room watching Jeopardy! reruns with me.”